-A man has been charged in connection with a stabbing incident in Newbridge, Co Kildare.
-File photograph: Getty Images
+A man has been charged in connection with a stabbing incident in Newbridge, Co Kildare, on Wednesday and remanded in custody.

 Danut Scurtu (35), of Rosebud Cottage, Old Connell, Newbridge, appeared before a special sitting of Naas District Court on Thursday night on allegations of assault causing harm on Jan Prochazka (36) and possession of a knife at Patrick Street, Newbridge, on April 7th.